-The ASP.NET Tooltip component is a pop-up.
+The ASP.NET Tooltip is a pop-up component.
 It shows an information or message when you hover, click, focus, or touch an image, button, anchor tag, etc.,.
 The information displayed in the tooltip can include simple texts, images, hyperlinks, or custom templates.

 You can load dynamic content for Tooltip on demand using an AJAX callback.